foronda/foronda.github.io.v1/index.md

 > It’s not that I’m so smart, it’s just that I stay with problems longer.
 <cite>Albert Einstein</cite>
->There are 10 types of people in the world: those who understand binary, and those who don't.
-<cite></cite>

 </div>
 </div><!-- /row -->